andrebianchessi/msc/thesis/chapters/04_methods.md

 ### Automatic differentiation and linear combination {#sec:polynomials_dif}

-As is more thoroughly described in @sec:methods_pim, differentiating the models with respect to time and linearly combining them are two tasks that are required to build the loss function used to train the models.
+As it is thoroughly described in @sec:methods_pim, differentiating the models with respect to time and linearly combining them are two tasks that are required to build the loss function used to train the models.